mchav/mchav.github.io/_posts/2017-1-22-easy-concurrency-with-functional-programming.md

     txtView.setText result
 ```

-This code will run the `evaulate` function in a forked thread (forkIO creates and thread and runs the given function in that thread) and then put the result into `resultVar` (read `>>=` as "and then").
-But this has a slight problem, the UI thread will block waiting for `resultVar` to be filled.
+This code will run the `evaluate` function in a forked thread (forkIO creates and thread and runs the given function in that thread) and then put the result into `resultVar` (read `>>=` as "and then").
+But this has a slight problem; the UI thread will block waiting for `resultVar` to be filled.
 But Android provides a `View.post` method that allows async updates to a view.
 We can use the post function to update the `TextView` as follows:

 ```
 onCreate :: AppCompatActivity -> Maybe Bundle -> IO ()